What happens if a consent order is breached?

 What happens if there is a breach of consent order terms?

-The courts will not check up on you to see if you’re both upholding what is stated, but you can ask the court for help if one person breaches the agreements documented in the consent order.
+The courts won't check up on you to see if you’re both upholding what is stated, but you can ask the court for help if one person breaches the agreements documented in the consent order.

 Arrangements for the future must have a ‘by when’ date on them.
 For example, if you’re selling a property and dividing the proceeds of the sale once all the children of the family are over 18.
 All arrangements must be feasible.